GatoGraphQL/ExtensionStarter/layers/GatoGraphQLForWP/packages/extension-name-schema/README.md

-# Extension Name Schema
+# Hello Dolly Schema

-Add schema elements for the Extension Name extension for Gato GraphQL.
+Add schema elements for the Hello Dolly extension for Gato GraphQL.

 ## Install